1 GB memory x 1 hour = 1 compute unit

 Most actors in our Store have some information in their README about how much they consume per certain amount of data scraped.
-So if you read that you can scrape 1000 pages of data for 1 compute unit and you want to scrape approx 2 million of them monthly, that means you will need 2000 compute units monthly and subscribe to the Business plan.
+So if you read that you can scrape 1000 pages of data for 1 compute unit and you want to scrape approx 2 million of them monthly, that means you need 2000 compute units monthly and should subscribe to the Business plan.

 If the actor doesn't have this information, or you want to use your own solution, just run your solution like you want to use it long term.
 Let's say that you want to scrape the data every hour for the whole month.
 You set up a reasonable memory allocation like 4096 MB and the whole run takes 15 minutes.
 That should consume 1 compute unit (4 * 0.25 = 1).
-Now you just need to multiply that by number of hours in the day and by the number of days in a month and you get an estimated usage of 720 (1 * 24 * 30) compute units monthly.
+Now you just need to multiply that by the number of hours in the day and by the number of days in the month and you get an estimated usage of 720 (1 * 24 * 30) compute units monthly.

 How do I know how much memory to allocate?